Think before you text!Always review text messages from your financial institution for legitimacy before

 you need without paying any fees.

-UCU is Utah's choice for great banking.
-If you are looking for added security and benefits that come with
+UFirst is Utah's choice for great banking.
+If you are looking for added security and benefits that come

 How To Apply For a Debit Card Online

 Applying for your Visa debit card is super easy.
-When you open up your checking account with UCU, you can apply immediately
+When you open up your checking account with UFirst, you can apply immediately for your card.

-for your card.
-Choose whether your card is delivered by mail or if you would like to visit a UFirst Credit
+Choose whether your card is delivered by mail or if you would like to visit a UFirst Credit Union Branch near

 The credit score required to qualify for an auto loan is relative to the lender.
 On average, the borrower needs a score in the low 700s for a new car loan and mid-600s for a used car loan.